 In Linux, the bg command helps in managing jobs by enabling users to put existing jobs in the background and continue to run as a background job.
-It is widely known as the 'background' command which is one of the job control commands used in the Unix-like operating system.
+This command is typically used when you have one or more processes running in the background, and you want to continue their execution without bringing them to the foreground.

 type bg